k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/14_tdm_implementation_supporting_non_jdbc_data_source.md

 - A separate delete flow of each target object.
 The target keys are taken from the [**TAR_** LU tables](08_tdm_implement_delete_of_entities.md).

-- **LoadAllTables** flow:  this flow execute the inner load flows on each target object in the right order.
+- **LoadAllTables** flow:  this flow executes the inner load flows on each target object in the correct order.

   See an example below: